ctechhindi/CakePHP-3.6-Application/README.md

 # Git Commit's

+- Creating Multiple Controls in login and register
 - Use Form Helper for login and register
 - Integrate fontawesome and create login and register page
 - Integrate bootstrap menu and footer